sdminonne/rh-blogs/RHACM-backup-and-restore/backup_and_restore_ACM.md

 acm-backup-blog   58m
 ```

-Now we can restore the managed cluster in `dr-hub2`, we're going to use `Velero` CLI again:
+Now, restore the managed cluster in `dr-hub2` using the `Velero` CLI.
+Run the following command:

 ```shell
 velero restore create --from-backup acm-backup-blog